 Megan Swenson grew up in Chandler, Arizona before getting her BAs in Creative Writing and Anthropology from the University of Colorado Boulder and her MFA in Fiction from New York University.
 While living abroad in Canada, she earned a Graduate Certificate in Educating Multilingual Learners and an MA in English Studies through Arizona State University.

-As a bisexual recovering alcoholic and sexual assault survivor, her areas of interest in fiction include sexuality and gender, addiction and recovery, family narratives, and sexual and intergenerational trauma.
 Her writing tends to blend realism with fantastical elements to explore the way we perceive ourselves and others within a larger sociohistorical context and how we move forward in love.